Russian Volleyball Federation: History (Russia and Soviet Union)

 Volleyball appeared in Russia in 1914 in Kazan and Nizhny Novgorod, where it was promoted by American instructors.
 In 1915, they got acquainted with volleyball in Khabarovsk and Vladivostok.
-In 1922, the first organizations that began to cultivate the new game in Moscow were Vsevobuch, theater studios, and student societies.

 The official date of birth of Soviet volleyball is considered to be July 28, 1923, when a match between the men's teams of the Higher Art and Theater Workshops (VKHUTEMAS) and the State School of Cinematography (VKHUTEMAS) took place in Moscow with official arbitration.
-The sleight-of-hand section of the All-Union Physical Culture Council (VSFC) was involved in the development of volleyball.

 From the mid-1920s, volleyball teams began to appear in Kharkov, Baku, Tbilisi, Grozny, and Leningrad.

 Since 1927, official competitions for the city championship began to be held in Moscow.

-Of great importance for the further development of volleyball in the USSR was its inclusion in the program of the 1928 All-Union Spartakiad.
+Of importance for the further development of volleyball in the USSR was its inclusion in the program of the 1928 All-Union Spartakiad.
 Preparation for these competitions took place throughout the country.
 Qualifying tournaments were held in Moscow, Kharkov, and Tbilisi.
 The main competitions took place in Moscow.
 The Ukrainian team won the men's tournament, the Moscow team won the women's tournament.

 After the All-Union Spartakiad, the popularity of volleyball began to grow rapidly.
 In volleyball centers such as Moscow, Leningrad, Kharkov, the number of teams ran into many dozens.
 The geography of the game has also expanded significantly.
 Sections and teams began to appear in many cities of Russia, Ukraine, Belarus, Transcaucasia, and Central Asia.
-Numerous tournaments were held between the national teams of the cities and many exhibition matches.
+Tournaments were held between the national teams of the cities and many exhibition matches.

 In 1932, the All-Union Volleyball Section (since 1959, the USSR Volleyball Federation) was formed as an independent structure within the VSFC.
 Alexander Abramovich Potashnik was elected its first president.

-The popularity of volleyball in the country was constantly growing, and there was a need for a new type of competition.
+The popularity of volleyball in the country was growing.
 In April 1933, the All-Union Volleyball Festival was held in Dnepropetrovsk, involving teams from all volleyball centers in the country.
 The combined men's and women's teams from Moscow became the winners of the tournament.
 In terms of their importance, these competitions were already actually the USSR championship.
 Therefore, it is customary to calculate the serial numbers of the All-Union championships, beginning in 1933.

 Since 1938, the USSR championships began to be held between club teams.
 The first winners of such competitions were "Spartak" (Leningrad) for men and "Spartak" (Moscow) for women.

 In 1947, Soviet volleyball entered the international arena.
 In August in Prague (Czechoslovakia) at the 1st World Festival of Youth and Students, the men's team from Leningrad (reinforced by the volleyball players from Moscow) won a landslide victory in the tournament.
 In October of the same year, Dynamo Moscow (reinforced by players from other Moscow clubs) beat all their rivals during a tour of Poland.